Rachel Summers: Marvel NOW! and Inhuman war

 In 2013, Marvel revealed an all new all female series simply named X-Men.
-Written by Brian Wood with art by Olivier Coipel, X-Men will feature an all female cast including Storm, Jubilee, Rogue, Kitty Pryde, Rachel Grey and Psylocke.

-The X-Men are in pursuit of Arkea, who has attempted to revive the X-Men's long lost enemies.
-The X-Men are attacked by the newly formed Sisterhood and Rachel is telepathically locked down by Madelyne Pryor.
-Storm strikes a deal for Rachels freedom allowing Madelyne and Selene to walk free.

-In the AXIS story arc, Storm sends the entire student body against the Red Onslaught in an attempt to save Earth.
-Rachel is shown to be reverted to her hound form by Dr. Doom and Wanda Maximoffs spell.

-Rachel is part of Storm's team of Amazing X-Men who attempts to stop the Living Monolith from becoming the new Juggernaut.

-Rachel Grey is distrusting of Spider-Man's newly appointed position as Jean Grey School guidance counsellor.
-Using her telepathy she seeks to expose his secret identity only to lose that memory by being mind-wiped by Martha Johansson.

-Rachel is shown as a teacher at the Jean Grey Institute in the battle against Kenji.

-ResurrXion

-When Kitty Pryde returns from space to lead the X-Men, Rachel joins her team in X-Men Gold and adopts the unique, new code name Prestige.
+Written by Brian Wood with art by Olivier Coipel, X-Men features Storm, Jubilee, Rogue, Kitty Pryde, Rachel Grey, and Psylocke.
+When Kitty returns from space to lead the X-Men, Rachel joins her team in X-Men Gold and adopts the new code name Prestige.

 Dawn of X

 In the new status quo for mutants post House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
 Rachel spends some time with her family on the Summer House, the new residence of the Summers Family, located on the Moon.
 Soon after X (Xavier) is killed by bioengineered human terrorists, Cyclops gathers Rachel and Kid Cable for a mission on the Atlantic Ocean regarding a piece of their new homeland of Krakoa.

-Later, she joins Polaris, Daken, Northstar and former X-students Eye-Boy and Prodigy in a new initiative in Krakoa: they are to investigate any mutant death and prepare a report for The Five as part of the Resurrection Protocols of Krakoa.
+Later, she joins Polaris, Daken, Northstar, and former X-students Eye-Boy and Prodigy in a new initiative in Krakoa: they are to investigate any mutant death and prepare a report for the Five as part of the Resurrection Protocols of Krakoa.
 Their first case involves the supposed death of Northstar's twin sister, Aurora.